 Mirniny people live in many communities now, including Kalgoorlie, Esperance and Norseman in WA, Port Lincoln, Ceduna, Yalata, Port Pirie, Koonibba, several farms and communities and Adelaide.

-A linguist at the Goldfields Aboriginal Language Centre (GALC), Jackie Coffin, is conducting research on the Mirniny language in 2020, leading to the production of a dictionary.
-GALC has collected all available historical records of the language and Jackie has analysed the material and produced an initial report.
-The report is a publicly available document and available here.
+A linguist at the Goldfields Aboriginal Language Centre (GALCAC), Jackie Coffin, is conducting research on the Mirniny language, leading towards the production of a dictionary.
+GALCAC has collected all available historical records of the language.
+Various papers related to the study of the language are available as downloads here and also listed below.

 In the second stage of this work, Jackie is liaising with Mirniny people in WA to record words, phrases and sentences.
-This material, along with the historical material and several tapes of Mirniny speakers, will enable the production of a phonology document.
-This will be completed by June 2020 and placed here for public access.
+This material, along with the historical material and several tapes of Mirniny speakers, has enabled the production of a phonology document, with audios.

 The words from historical sources and the words, phrases and sentences contributed by speakers are collated into a database for the production of a dictionary.
-People who speak Mirniny language, even if only a word or two, are encourage to contact Jackie at GALC to ensure the words are recorded in the database.
-Phone on (08)9021 3788 or email email@example.com, or come into the GALC office in Kalgoorlie.
+People who speak Mirniny language, even if only a word or two, are encourage to contact Jackie at GALCAC to ensure the words are recorded in the database.
+Phone on (08)9021 3788 or email firstname.lastname@example.org, or come into the GALCAC office in Kalgoorlie-Boulder, WA.